vikingeducation/prep_basics/test-yourself-answers.md

 #### Front End / Back End

 "Front End" refers to browser, and languages like HTML, CSS and JavaScript that work within the browser.
-"Back End" refers to the server that hosts the web application, and frameworks like Rails that operate on those servers.
+It's basically what we see when we're surfing the web and interacting with a website through a browser.
+"Back End" refers to the server that hosts a web application and its data—like a user's profile information or a customer's shopping cart and checkout information.
+Popular frameworks, like Rails, makes creating back end web applications easier, faster, and arguably, more enjoyable.

 *Contributed by [Dan Berger](https://github.com/dsberger)*